mariasanzs/blindExercise/README.md

 ### Project for Embedded Platforms and Communications for IoT
 The main purpose of this project is to  design and implement a simple automatic blinds system.

+### 💠 DOCS
+You can see the full documentation [here](https://drive.google.com/file/d/1UzSXD0N6BIoPP3ZqtY-B-eGfJ2JSIWx0/view?usp=sharing)

+### 💠 FILES
+You can see the main code file [here](https://github.com/mariasanzs/blindExercise/blob/master/main.cpp)

 ### 💠 Specifications

 - Two working modes: summer (if light level is high blinds are down) and winter (the opposite).